 I recommend that you take KMP II after some period of practice what you learned in KMP I, introducing Kanban systems and running them for some time.

 Some people are able to take KMP I and II back-to-back during the same week.

 Enterprise Services Planning (ESP) is a five-day program.
 It is broken into modules appropriate for executive, product management and other audiences.

 Executive strategy topics are covered largely in the first two days.
 Quantitative, technical topics are loaded towards the end.

-Private classes: anywhere in the world.
+Private on-premises management workshops: anywhere in the world.
 Please send us a message via this form to get in touch.

-The number of Accredited Kanban Trainers (AKTs) and Kanban Coaching Professionals (KCPs) is growing worldwide due to the growing popularity of the method and demand for proper training and coaching.
+The number of Accredited Kanban Trainers (AKTs) and Kanban Coaching Professionals (KCPs) is growing worldwide due to the growing popularity of the method and demand for proper guidance.
 This increases the availability of training and coaching services in many regional markets and industries.
 This is good.

 “Kanban with Alexei” offers additional advantages.
 Bring their difficult questions and difficult problems and get some practical advice on what to do about them.
 Alexei a lot of experience with Kanban in various industries industries, such as e-commerce, insurance, software, hardware, and biotechnology.
 The services “kanbanized” by these companies with his help are as diverse as accounting, clinical research, courseware, sales and marketing, besides software development and IT operations.
 The advice is mostly free from assumptions that would only be true in one industry, one type of professional service, in one geographical or cultural context, or for companies of a certain size.
 Alexei has contributed to the development of the Kanban over the years and continues to do so.